Content Curation in Salesforce CMS

-- To whitelist a CRM/CUSTOM object, the user must have edit access on the object.
+- To allowlist a CRM/CUSTOM object, the user must have edit access on the object.

 - For a CRM collection to be rendered on unauthenticated pages, read access must be enabled on the CRM/CUSTOM object in the guest user profile.

 To follow the steps Capricorn took, select the Salesforce CRM tab in the Content Management tile in Workspaces related to community.
-Search for the standard object “Case” and whitelist the object.
+Search for the standard object “Case” and allowlist the object.

 Collection on CRM data